Here’s What Trump Gets Wrong About The #MeToo Movement & Assault

 In terms of Trump, Elizabeth Renda, media director for the DNC's Women's Media Center, told Refinery29, he thinks "one man’s denial means more than a room full of women raising their voices."
 For someone who believes that careers and lives are universally and irrevocably ruined by an accusation, Trump's presidency seems to prove the opposite.

-The man holding the U.S. Presidency was elected and remains leader of the free world despite having 20 accusations against him on the record.
+The man holding our nation's highest office was elected and remains leader of the free world despite having 20 accusations against him on the record.
 It's only recently that powerful men are being held accountable for their actions because it's only recently that an overwhelming amount of people started believing women.
 Even so, many famous and powerful men have been accused, and some have been punished, but not often in criminal courts.

 Advertisement